Hezy4/Jarvis/README.md

 # Jarvis
 An AI using GPT-2 and tensorflow

-# Version 1.1
+# Version 2

-Added hotword detection (only works if 'Jarvis' is in the sentence) to ignore background noise.
+Added the 1558M parameter option, updated args

 # This project took a year of work.
 Spread it around!
 # Installation